Mardi Gras - Learn the Lingo in One Easy Lesson

 OK, everybody knows what this is, but if you haven't seen a Mardi Gras parade, well, you haven't really seen a parade.
 For New Orleans parades, krewes build huge, elaborate floats that carry riders who may number in the dozens.
 The spectacle of these events is something to behold, and spectators get a bonus thrill as float riders toss loads of colorful trinkets along the way.

 Purple, Green and Gold

 These are the "official" colors of Mardi Gras, and you'll see them everywhere.
-According to some Carnival historians, purple represents justice, green, faith, and gold, power.
+According to Carnival historians, purple represents justice, green, faith, and gold, power.

 You'll want to sample this Carnival tradition for sure.
-Sweet dough twisted and shaped into an oblong is heavily decorated with icing and purple, green and gold sugar crystals depending on the bakery you get it from.
+Sweet dough twisted and shaped into an oval is decorated with icing and purple, green and gold sugar crystals depending on the bakery you get it from.
 King cake is actually more bread than cake.
 Be alert: By tradition, a plastic baby is "hidden" in every king cake, this is because Epiphany comes from a Greek word that means "to show."
 Jesus first showed himself to the three wisemen and to the world on this day.
 As a symbol of this Holy Day, a tiny plastic baby is placed inside each King Cake.
-If you're the lucky one to find the baby in your slice, you are responsible for providing the next king cake for the party!
+If you're the lucky one to find the baby in your slice, you provide the king cake for the next gathering!
 Add this king cake recipe to your celebrations.